weaviate/weaviate-io/developers/weaviate/more-resources/faq.md

   <summary>Answer</summary>

 > There are three levels:
-> 1. You have no volume configured (the default in our `docker-compose` files), if the container restarts (e.g. due to a crash, or because of `docker stop/start`) your data is kept
+> 1. You have no volume configured (the default in our `Docker Compose` files), if the container restarts (e.g. due to a crash, or because of `docker stop/start`) your data is kept
-> 2. You have no volume configured (the default in our `docker-compose` files), if the container is removed (e.g. from `docker-compose down` or `docker rm`) your data is gone
+> 2. You have no volume configured (the default in our `Docker Compose` files), if the container is removed (e.g. from `docker compose down` or `docker rm`) your data is gone
 > 3. If a volume is configured, your data is persisted regardless of what happens to the container.
 They can be completely removed or replaced, next time they start up with a volume, all your data will be there

 </details>